-The student will graduate under the requirement listed in the bulletin in effect at the time of enrollment.
-Students who do not maintain continuous enrollment will graduate under the requirements listed in the bulletin in effect at the time of re-entry.
-Students must complete their degree requirements within five years of exiting the college.
+The student will graduate under the requirement listed in the bulletin in effect at the time of program matriculation.
+Students who do not maintain continuous enrollment will graduate under the requirements listed in the bulletin in effect at the time of re-admission.
+Any outstanding degree requirements must be completed within five years of exiting the college.
 If the requirements are not completed within that time frame, the student must re-apply for admission, and complete the bulletin requirements at the time of re-admission.